Comrade capitalism: North Korea seeks investors for brewery

 Still, the impoverished country whose formerly Soviet-style planned economy is increasingly market-driven, does not have a strong record of attracting or protecting foreign investments.

-Egypt's Orascom Telecom, which runs Pyongyang-based Koryolink - the country's sole mobile phone network - has not been able to withdraw its profits from North Korea despite a subscriber base of 2.5 million, according to a first quarter regulatory filing.
+Egypt's Orascom Telecom (OTMT.CA), which runs Pyongyang-based Koryolink - the country's sole mobile phone network - has not been able to withdraw its profits from North Korea despite a subscriber base of 2.5 million, according to a first quarter regulatory filing.

 "Most foreign investments in North Korea have ended badly, but most of those people had very superficial understanding of the place and did not have insider connections," said Andrei Lankov, a professor at Kookmin University in Seoul.